Skip to content

 What are the gate entry guidelines?

 Minnesota State Fair guests are required to pass through metal detectors at the entry gates.
 Bags, purses, coolers and packages will be subject to search at each of the State Fair’s entrances.
-Prohibited items include:
+View our prohibited items on our Arriving & Departing FAQ page.

 What should I do in the case of inclement weather?

 The Minnesota State Fair is held rain or shine.
 Severe weather shelters are noted on a State Fair map.
-Follow @mnstatefair on Twitter for severe weather updates during the fair.
-Note: You do not need a Twitter account to read the recent updates.
+Visit our Updates page for severe weather updates during the fair.

 Grandstand concerts also go on rain or shine.
 Concert bookings do not allow for refunds or exchanges in the event of rain.
 If weather appears inclement, please bring jackets or ponchos.
 Use of umbrellas is prohibited at the Grandstand.